 Bakersfield, California – Bakersfield had the lowest homeless rate among the 11 largest cities in the country.
 However, Bakersfield is the ninth largest city in California.

 Mayor Karen Goh is still worried about the issue and calls homelessness a crisis.
 She said the crisis is all over the United States.
+This is especially up and down the west coast, as cities like Los Angeles and Seattle struggle to handle their growing populations.

 In 2017, California’s homeless population number equals 134000.
 The biggest factor causing homelessness is the lack of affordable housing, according to the assistant legislative director at the League of California Cities.

 According to the state initiative, each city will be allocated an amount based on how many people are outdoor on one particular night. $3.8 million will be allocated for Bakersfield.
+This reflects the fact that Bakersfield has a lower homeless population than other major California cities.
+While lower, it isn’t zero, so the city will still have use for the money.

 The money that the city will get will be used for emergency temporary shelters.
 But the program aims at providing permanent, sustainable housing.